 The Fractional CO2 Laser Skin Resurfacing Treatment

 The fractional CO2 laser skin resurfacing treatment has become the gold standard in skin rejuvenation.
-According to the American Society of Laser Medicine and Surgery at the University of California, the CO2 laser increases collagen production by 30 percent more than the Erbium laser.
+According to the American Society for Laser Medicine and Surgery at the University of California, the CO2 laser increases collagen production by 30 percent more than the Erbium laser.
 The term fractional refers to the fact that only a fraction of the skin is treated with columns of heat and leaving the surrounding dermal tissue in place.
 Fractional CO2 laser skin resurfacing treatment is safer and has less downtown than the conventional non-fractional CO2 methods used years ago.

 How Fractional CO2 Lasers Work

-All fractional CO2 lasers have the same wavelength of laser light that deliver deep heating to stimulate collagen and new skin cell growth.
+All fractional CO2 lasers have the same wavelength of laser light that delivers deep heating to stimulate collagen and new skin cell growth.
 The advanced technology in these lasers allows for fine tuning of the laser light.
 The three components include power, pitch and dwell time.
 With more power, collagen production is ramped up.
 The pitch is the density of columns produced with each pulse.
 The dwell time is the amount of time for each pulse to be delivered.
 CO2 lasers offer longer dwell time for more heat to be delivered to the deep layers of the skin for greater results.
 Fractional CO2 laser resurfacing is effective for:

-- Fine lines/Wrinkles around the mouth, eyes, neck and chest
+- Fine lines/Wrinkles around the mouth, eyes, neck, and chest

 - Face, neck and chest skin laxity